As the sacred Ash Tree attracts lightning,

 “Your mother lost the baby,” Nana said, without lifting her focus off the cooking batter.
 Katie did not understand what Nana was saying.
-Her eyes began to burn as she stared into the back of Nana’s head and her washed out yellow sleeping coat.
+Her eyes stung from the burn of the butter and the burn of Nana’s words.
+Katie stared into the back of Nana’s head and down to her washed out yellow sleeping coat.

 “But Mommy said I could help take care of my new brother or sister.
 I’ve been practicing on my baby dolls and I even take them to church.
 And we’ve already shopped for the nursery and picked out baby toys,” Katie protested.
 “I told Mommy I like Shane for a boy and Alexandra for a girl.”

 “Shane sounds like a dog’s name and Alexandra is a mouthful of syllables,” Nana said turning around to place the fresh hot stack on the table.
 When she looked up and saw Katie’s tears, she became very angry; she reached quickly across the room, taking Katie under her arms.